drewburchfield/imposter-experiment/README.md

 ---

-**Remember:** The goal isn't just to show *that* simulations work - it's to help students *discover* the Law of Large Numbers through hands-on experimentation.
-Let them be surprised by the convergence!
+**Remember:** This isn't just about showing *that* probability works or *that* AI can reason - it's about helping people *discover* these concepts through hands-on experimentation!

 🎲 Happy exploring! 🎭